decryptedchaos/monolithic/README.md

 listen 80 reuseport;

 We need to change this,  Where the normal guide would tell you to define a host IP and port to "Map" to the container we now have direct access to the IPs on the host, so we can bind to it directly.
-In my case i use the local IP 192.168.1.40 for my lancache server.
-So i set this:
+In my case i use the local IP 192.168.1.40 for my lancache server. **(Yours will be different)** So i set this:

 listen 192.168.1.40:80 reusport;